tardate/LittleArduinoProjects/BoldportClub/3x7/PomodoroTimer/README.md

 ### Design Concept

-There's a few things I'd like to do here:
+There's a few things I set out to achieve:

-* the 3x7 will display minutes in two digits, and tenths of minutes on the 3rd digit
+* the 3x7 displays minutes in two digits, and tenths of minutes on the 3rd digit
-* the pomodoro countdown will run from at most 95 minutes, but default to start at 55 minutes (my preferred time block)
+* the pomodoro countdown runs from at most 95 minutes, but default to start at 55 minutes (my preferred time block)
-* the Arduino must measure reasonably accurate time for the countdown, but I'm not going to be upset if it is a little off (less than a minute)
+* the Arduino measures reasonably accurate time for the countdown, but I'm not going to be upset if it is a little off (less than a minute)
 * before starting the count, two buttons can be used to increase or decrease the countdown respectively, in increments of 5 minutes
 * when the countdown has completed, the unit will flash for a period of time
-    - a button press will reset the app for another countdown
+    - a button press resets the app for another countdown
     - if no input, go to sleep
-* if sleeping, a button press will wake up and reset the application
+* if sleeping, a button press wakes up and resets the application

-### Measureing Time
+### Measuring Time

 How to measure time with an Arduino?
 We could: